Werxzy/tab2bin/README.md

 - `}` end of keyed table
 - `)` end of loop

-This also means that if a new values is read into the `last read value`, the old one will be lost.
+After a store operation happens, the `last read value` is set to `nil` and store operations are skipped if the `last read value` is `nil`.
+If a new values is read into the `last read value`, the old one will be lost.
 In addition, the end of a table (`]` or `]`) will set that table to be the `last read value`, so that it can be appended to another table.

 ## Examples